Life (2007–2009): Season 2, Episode 19 - 5 Quarts - full transcript

 Melt in your mouth.

-Never taste meat
+Never taste meat like that again

-Well, if you miss it so much,
+well if you miss it so much,

 you shouldn't have shot him.

-Where's the bullet,
+Where's the bullet, jimmy.

 Did you get the coroner